Braised Cabbage with Potatoes and Smoked Sausages

 - 4 cloves garlic minced

-- 1 teaspoon seasoned salt [more or less to your taste]
+- 1 tsp seasoned salt adjust to your taste

-- 2 cups 1" cubed Yukon gold/red potatoes
+- 2 cups 1" cubed Yukon gold potatoes or red potatoes

-- 1 3 lb head cabbage cut into 1" pieces
+- 1 3 lb head cabbage cored and sliced into 1" thin strips

 Instructions

-- In a large skillet or Dutch oven, cook the bacon until crisp, then remove from the pan using a slotted spoon.
-Reserve 4 tablespoon drippings in pan.
+- In a large skillet or Dutch oven, cook the bacon until crisp over medium-high heat.
+Remove from the pan using a slotted spoon.
+Reserve 4 Tbsp drippings in pan.

 - Add oil and sliced smoked sausages to the pan drippings.
 Cook over medium-high heat for 2-3 minutes until the sausage slices are beginning to brown.

-- Top with potatoes and cabbage.
+- Top the sausage mixture with potatoes and cabbage.
 Pour chicken stock and cider vinegar over cabbage.
 Season with black pepper to your taste.

 - Cover and cook over medium heat for 30 minutes or until the potatoes are fork tender and the cabbage is cooked through, stir occasionally.